Updated: 7 minute read

 • Only one debit card per user on the account

-• Any cash flow management functions need to be set up with API integrations
+• Cash flow management functions need API integrations

 Axos Bank